mohcine1789/ui-selenium-tests/README.md

 ```

-3: Run the command line to execute the tests
+4. Make sure to be on the same level as pom.xml file.
+Run the command line to execute the tests
 ```bash
 mvn clean test
 ```